 Travel Tips

 The Zoo has an ample supply of eating options.
-On top of your typical hotdog stands, the Zoo has restaurants and cafes scattered throughout, serving food from burgers to grilled chicken sandwiches.
+On top of your typical food stands, the Zoo has restaurants and cafes scattered throughout, serving food from burgers to grilled chicken sandwiches.
 The Zoo also encourages visitors to picnic.
 Picnic areas around the Zoo grounds work on a first-come, first-served basis.
 Be aware that, besides coolers, cooking devices (such as grills) are not allowed on Zoo grounds.

 Strollers are available for rent for use at the Zoo.
 Ask for information at any Zoo kiosk.